jakebarkovitch/jakebarkovitch.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hello!
 I'm a motivated Data Science and Machine Learning Researcher with 3+ years experience in multiple research streams and industry roles.
 From developing a novel dataset of 50,000+ high-stake lying facial images, to leveraging databases of over 600,000+ samples, I have striven to broaden my research skills whenever I can.

 Having grown up on a sustainable agriculture farm, I have always been passionate about environmentalism.
 I believe that the work we do in the field of computer science has the potential to lead to a healthier planet.
 Through my research, I ultimately want to leave a positive impact.
 The high-stake lying dataset I helped create could help the wrongfully convicted.
 The research I do in materials science, on discovering new metal-organic frameworks, could be used in gas separation, air purification, and carbon capture.

 My experience as a researcher allowed me to obtain a position as a Data Science Research Associate at a startup company directly involved in lowering harmful emissions from power plants.
 This rewarding position lets me leave a positive impact on the planet.
 Through analyzing furnace sensors and camera image data, we can optimize the combustion of fuel in real-time for improved efficiency and functionality.

+[]: # "Since then I have also participated in a data analytics internship at Ascension Healthcare for their supply chain optimization subsidiary called The Resource Group.
+During the internship I taught myself SQL and Tableau in order to help their GPO finance team construct a dashboard highlighting 20 million dollars in potential revenue through admin fee collection.
+This has been one of my most rewarding projects to date and i hope to leverage the skills I leanred in my future positions."

 My goal is to continue to improve society and the planet in one way or another, and my hope is that the company I eventually work for shares this goal.